-- American Odds—American odds are, as the name implies, the most common way of showing odds in the United States.
+- American Odds — American odds are, as the name implies, the most common way of showing odds in the United States.
 Starting with a base value of 100, American odds display a deviation from that baseline and either show how much a bettor would win from a $100 bet (+ odds) or how much a bettor has to lay to win $100 (- odds).
 An example of +115/-105 indicates that the +115 team is the favorite, and bettors will win $115 for a $100 winning bet, while the -105 team is the underdog with a bettor spending $105 to win $100 on a winning selection.

-- Decimal Odds—Decimal odds are more common in Europe, and show the odds as a basic decimal multiplier.
+- Decimal Odds — Decimal odds are more common in Europe and show the odds as a basic decimal multiplier.
 For example, decimal odds of 4.0 indicate that a winning bet will return four times the initial bet.

-- Fractional Odds—Fractional odds are most common in the UK and Ireland, and reference odds through fractional notation.
+- Fractional Odds — Fractional odds are most common in the UK and Ireland and reference odds through fractional notation.
 For example, the 4.0 decimal odds above would be represented as 1/3 in fractional odds or +300 in American odds.

 The Asian handicap is a special form of handicapping that uses a point/goal handicap in a two-way market.
 This serves to both lessen the perceived bias between competitors and eliminate the possibility of a tie.

 A circled game is an event where betting is limited due to a number of possible factors.
-A game might get circled when it is first posted, or for specials, or in cases where bad weather or an injury changes predictions.
+A game might get circled when it is first posted, for specials, or in cases where bad weather or an injury changes predictions.

 Also known as closing odds, the closing line is the last available odds before a market closes.
 A bettor is said to beat the closing line when their placed bet has a better return than the closing line.
 It is generally seen as a sign of successful betting to beat the closing odds consistently.

-These terms refer bets related to the popular opinion on a certain contest.
+These terms refer to bets related to the popular opinion on a certain contest.
 Contrarian bets are bets against the popular line, while the consensus represents the most commonly expressed opinion.

 Simply put, expected value refers to the amount a bettor can expect to win or lose on a specific bet over time.
 It is calculated by chance of winning times the amount to be won minus the chance of losing times the amount that could be lost.

-A handicapper is someone who engages in handicapping, the forecasting of outcomes using math-based models of prediction.
+A handicapper is someone who engages in handicapping — the forecasting of outcomes using math-based models of prediction.
 The handicapper forecasts results, while a linemaker or oddsmaker sets the odds or spread for any given event, ways to measure perceived differences of skill in a contest.

 Lock is a term used to refer to selection with a high probability of winning.
-Also referred to as a banker, a jolly or a chalk, a lock is often used as part of a multiple or conditional bet to nearly guarantee at least one part of the multiple.
+Also referred to as a banker, a jolly, or a chalk, a lock is often used as part of a multiple or conditional bet to nearly guarantee at least one part of the multiple.

-Favorite, or odds-on favorite. is another possible term for a lock, though sometimes more than one result can be referred to as a favorite.
+Favorite, or odds-on favorite, is another possible term for a lock, though sometimes more than one result can be referred to as a favorite.
 Joint favorites refer to two selections with a high chance of winning, while co-favorites refers to situations where three or more selections are favored.

 A form of special betting, outright betting is also known as a future bet, and is a bet placed on the outcome of a larger event well in the future.
-Examples might be betting on the winner of the Stanley Cup in hockey or Superbowl in football at the beginning of the season.
+Examples might be betting on the winner of the Stanley Cup in hockey or on the Superbowl in football at the beginning of the season.

 An ante-post is a form of outright betting where the bet is made before a definitive list of participants is available.

 Over and under are terms related to totals betting.
-In totals betting, the bookmaker sets a certain line, and bettors bet on whether the result will be over or under that line.
+In totals betting, the bookmaker sets a certain line and bettors bet on whether the result will be over or under that line.